The Tenant Bill of Rights is a tenant-led campaign to win stronger protections for renters in Madison.

 The Madison Tenant Bill of Rights is written by and for tenants.

-Following the passage of 100 pro-landlord laws from 2011 to 2019, tenants have faced an uphill battle to gain meaningful protections and rights.
-In 2013, Act 76 wiped out 25 different Madison laws protecting renters (see also: Act 108, Act 143, and Wis. stat. chapter 66).
-The Dane County Board passed a resolution in 2011 recognizing housing as a human right, but has not followed up these words with actions.
 In 2023, pro-tenant legislators (primarily in Milwaukee and Madison) introduced the Tenant Protection Package to the state legislature to protect tenant rights, but these 22 pro-tenant bills have not been passed at the state level.

-Right to Stay in Place
+Right to Remain

 Right to Safe Housing

-Right to Rent Stabilization and Long-Term Affordability
+Right to Rent Control

-Right to Privacy and Self-Determination
+Right to Privacy

-Right to Organize and Equal Protection Under the Law
+Right to Equal Protection Under the Law

-Rights of Elderly and Disabled Tenants
+Rights of Older Adults and Disabled Tenants

 Right to Know Your Rent History